-STUDENT: (Reads the words.)
+STUDENT: [Reads the words.]

-Point to the correct picture on the Phrase Match board.
+TEACHER: [Points to the correct picture on the Picture Match board.]
+This picture shows [describe the picture].

-TEACHER: This is a .
 Put the card on the picture.

-STUDENT: (Puts the card on the correct picture.)
+Student: [Puts the card on the correct picture.]

 Repeat the procedure for all incorrect answers.
 Once the students are familiar with the materials, allow them to work independently at their own desks or in small groups.
-Check their work with them after they finish matching all the phrases to the illustrations.
+Check their work with them after they finish matching all the sentences to the illustrations.